wansiedler/wansiedler.github.io/_pages/about.md

 React Native/Expo, ObjC/Swift and Dart/Flutter (Kotlin in progress) are my go-to for mobile development.

-I am in a love/hate relationship with C/C++ and FreeBSD❤️.
+I am in a love/hate relationship with C/C++ and FreeBSD.
 When I feel particularly nerdy I code Haskell and Lisp.

 I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.